david-joy/bmi203-final/README.md

 ## Rap1 Training Data

 To find negative sequences that were a good match for the positive training set, I performed an ungapped alignment between the 137 positive examples and the ~3000 fragments from the yeast genome using the code in [_alignment.pyx](https://github.com/david-joy/bmi203-final/blob/master/final_project/_alignment.pyx) and calculated the top 5 normalized mutual information scores and sequences for each yeast fragment with the code in [make_rap1_data.py](https://github.com/david-joy/bmi203-final/blob/master/make_rap1_data.py).
 I also performed the same pairwise approach with the known positive fragments.
+The results of these alignments are stored in [seq_scores](https://github.com/david-joy/bmi203-final/blob/master/data/seq_scores).

 The fragments had the following distribution of scores:

 <img src="plots/align_score_dist.png"><br />

-Normalized mutual information between positive examples is a poor predictor of promotor identity, but it does manage to filter out the negative examples with very little sequence homology to any promoter site.
+Normalized mutual information between positive examples seems to be a poor predictor of promoter identity, but taking the only the top scoring elements should provide plenty of examples with high homology to the positive sequences, but which are unlikely to actually be sequences.

 Interestingly, there were 81 negative fragements with > 90% similarity to a positive example.
 These examples were excluded from the training set as confounding data unlikely to be real negative examples.

 To amplify the positive data set, all single point mutations of a Rap1 site were added to the training set as positive examples with a score of 0.8 (the original examples were given a score of 1.0).
+Although many SNPs will probably result in significantly lowered binding affinity, some substitutions are likely to also be Rap1 sites, and adding them in as positive examples helps reinforce the network's preference for the sequence structure in the real positive examples.
 With 137 initial examples, this gives 137 * (3 * 17 + 1) = 7124 total positive examples.

 An identical number of negative examples were drawn from the aligned dataset by drawing at random from the negative library weighted by the mutual information score of that sequence.
-This gave a total of ~14,000 samples, which were shuffled and then split into 90% training, 10% evaluation sets in `data/train_final.txt` and `data/test_final.txt`.
+This gave a total of ~14,000 samples, which were shuffled and then split into 90% training, 10% evaluation sets in [train_final.txt](https://github.com/david-joy/bmi203-final/blob/master/data/train_final.txt) and [test_final.txt](https://github.com/david-joy/bmi203-final/blob/master/data/test_final.txt) respectively.

-The data and plots were generated using [plot_rap1_data.py](https://github.com/david-joy/bmi203-final/blob/master/plot_rap1_data.py).
+The training and test data and the above plots were generated using [plot_rap1_data.py](https://github.com/david-joy/bmi203-final/blob/master/plot_rap1_data.py).

 ## Rap1 Detector